 Coursera is an online learning platform that offers university-level courses and certification programs.
 The courses are taught by instructors from top companies and universities such as Stanford, Yale, and Princeton.

 The price for individual courses varies from $29 to $99.
 However, there are thousands of courses that have the Audit option which allows you to take it for free.
 If you choose to audit the course, you won't receive graded assignments, a certificate, and bonus materials.
 Most courses consist of video lectures, assignments, reading materials, quizzes, projects, and group discussions.

 There are courses available in many languages: English, Spanish, Russian, Chinese, Portuguese, Arabic, French, German, Korean, Vietnamese, Japanese, and more.
 Some of the courses' topics are Arts and Humanities, Business, Computer Science, Data Science, Information Technology, Health, Math and Logic, Personal Development.
 Each course takes 4-6 weeks to complete.

 If you want to master a specific skill, you can enroll in a Specialization - a series of online courses, each takes 4-6 months to complete.
 Once you complete the Specialization, you will earn a Certificate to add on your resume.
-You get a 7-day free trial to try a Specialization at no cost when you start your first subscription.
+You get a 7-day free trial to try a Specializatito at no cost when you start your first subscription.